RabiesRabies occurs in warm-blooded mammals and is transmitted to humans, most often by a bite or scratch from an infected animal, usually a dog

-- Apply a disinfectant to the wound such an iodine solution (tincture or aqueous solution of povodone-iodine) or 40-70 percent alcohol.
+- Apply a suitable disinfectant to the wound such as 40-70 percent alcohol or tincture/aqueous solution of povidone-iodine

 - Apply a simple dressing to the wound.

-- Seek immediate medical advice about the need for PEP and possible antibiotics to prevent a wound infection.
+- Seek immediate medical advice about the need for PET and possible antibiotics to prevent a wound infection.

-- Suturing of the wound should be postponed until PEP has started .
+- Suturing of the wound should be postponed until PET has started.